alexaulbach/RadarTracker/README.md

 Most of the fixes where to balance this mod more into really big maps.

 ## Not yet working additions
-Additionally I wanted to implement a way to track also other vehicles than trains and see their surrounding, if standing around.
+I want to implement a way to track also other vehicles than trains and see their surrounding, if standing around.
 Therefore you can place the vehicular-tracker.
 But this is alpha-alpha yet.
 Not working, so do not use. :)

 #Background
 This mod is is formerly known as **Rail-Tracker** by MrDoomah.